 NAIA strives to represent all Native American Indians regardless of sex or tribe.
 Because there are no reservations in Tennessee, there has been no state or federal recognition of the Indian population and no services directed to them.

 Statement of Non-Political Involvement

 As a public, non-profit organization, the NAIA is specifically prohibited from participation or intervention in any political campaign on behalf of any candidate for public office.
 Furthermore, NAIA cannot invest a substantial part of the activities of the Organization to the carrying on of propaganda or otherwise attempting to influence legislation.

 These limitations do not restrict the Organization in providing information to the public or to elected officials about educational topics.
-Additionally, it does not restrict the Organization in organizing forums or disseminating information to the public with furthers its mission statement.
+Additionally, it does not restrict the Organization in organizing forums or disseminating information to the public which furthers its mission statement.